andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 The application has a transaction service is responsible for:
 - Validate a transaction before adding it to the global transaction pool.
 The validation includes:
-  - VALIDATE THIS!!!!
-  - Check if the sum of the inputs is greater than the sum of the outputs.
+  - Check if the transaction signature is valid (using the sender public key).
+  - Validate the sender and recipients wallets exist.
-  - Check if the signature is valid.
+  - Validate if the inputs belong to the sender.
   - Check if the inputs (UTXOs) are not already spent.
+  - Check if inputs are enough to cover the outputs.
 - Submit a transaction to the global transaction pool.
-- ADD MORE HERE!!!!

 ### Inputs and outputs